 A clanking sound started Klev awake.
 Slowly, he blinked his eyes open to see a pair of Agents unlocking his cell.
 “Lom!
 Something has changed.”
 He banged on the top of his bunk bed.
 “Look alive!”

-The two Agents were stark contrasts to each other, and yet both had the same eyes, nose, and jaw line.
+The approaching Agents were stark contrasts to each other, and yet both had the same eyes, nose, and jaw line.
 The lady had dark curls that reached the middle of her back; she held herself as though she were the most important person in the Megacity.
 However, the male Agent had short, dark blonde hair and seemed bored with his situation.

 “Your time is up, boys,” the woman Agent said as she swung the barred door open.
 “You get to rejoin civilization.”
 She stuck an index finger in the air and bent it toward her.
 With a smirk, she turned and walked away.